800-450-6118

 Which type carpal tunnel surgery will you have?

-• Double portal endoscopic carpal tunnel release surgery This is almost identical to the single portal technique.
-But instead of one hole, the surgeon makes two small incisions in your hand.
+Double portal endoscopic carpal tunnel release surgery is almost identical to the single portal technique above.
+But instead of one incision, the surgeon makes two small incisions in your hand.
 The camera and scalpel pass through separate holes.
-This procedure is considered a "middle ground" between the single portal and the open methods.
-Patients recover just as soon as with the single portal technique.
-Aftercare is less complicated than with the open technique.

 The pros & cons of endoscopic surgery for carpal syndrome were hotly debated since the early 2000s.
 Even so, the relative ease and additional profitability of the endoscopic procedure (single or double portal method) is making it a winner in the minds of doctors today.
 The trend toward the endoscopic technique is fast overtaking the open technique in terms of popularity with doctors and patients.
+That's primarily driven by the relatively less pain and shorter aftercare and recovery times involved.

 How carpal tunnel surgery is performed

 Rather than treating the inflammation, surgery merely "makes more room" inside the wrist joint.
 In other words, surgery "releases" the median nerve from being crushed by surrounding tendons.
+Cutting the ligament makes your wrist bones snap apart.
+This affords more room for the median nerve.
+More room means that the pressure on the nerve is relieved.

-"Pros" of endoscopic carpal tunnel surgery
+"Pros" of endoscopic carpal tunnel surgery (vs open surgery)

-Pro: Less trauma & pain
+Pro #1: Less trauma & pain

 Considering all the pros and cons of endoscopic surgery for carpal tunnel, the most significant advantage is the lesser trauma produced compared to the open release method.